chuynh00/MedIC-DHA-33-Heads-Up-Medics-Drone-Resupply/README.md

 - Preserves the external payload structure while normalizing it into an internal case model.
 - Evaluates workbook-authored clinical policy from structured fields such as GCS, suspected ICP, external hemorrhage, and MARCH flags.
 - Uses the local supply catalog plus the clinical workbook [data/TBI_Clinical_Rules.xlsx](/Users/chelseahuynh/MedIC-DHA-33-Heads-Up-Medics-Drone-Resupply/data/TBI_Clinical_Rules.xlsx) as the recommendation source of truth.
-- Supports an optional local-only Hugging Face recommender layer, with deterministic validation and fallback if the model is unavailable.
+- Supports an optional local-only LLM recommender layer through Ollama or Hugging Face, with deterministic validation and fallback if the model is unavailable.
 - Builds a required supply list from matching rules.
 - Packs supplies into base drone manifests without exceeding the per-drone payload limit.
 - Calculates how many replicated drone sets to send based on shootdown rate and target arrival confidence.